Ottawa County Purchase of Development Rights Program

 View more pics from the Hehl Farm Preservation Event

 Benefits of Ottawa County’s PDR Program

-- Promotes a fresh and sustainable local food supply
+- Food Supply: Promotes a fresh, sustainable, local food supply

-- Supports the vibrant agricultural community in Ottawa County
+- Economic Impact: Supports the vibrant agricultural community in Ottawa County

 How it works

 - Eligible farmland must be located within Ottawa County in a participating city, village or township that have adopted a resolution in support of the PDR Program.

 - The landowner is required to donate at least 25% of the Fair Market Value of the parcel(s) to the purchase price of the easement.

 - Farmers are paid the balance of the Fair Market Value of the easement purchase from the Ottawa County PDR funds (which are comprised of private donations) and matching state and federal grants designated for farmland preservation.